-He gets abused easily and while normally I hate this in comedy anime, he gets a few bones throws with a standout scene of him criticizing Fujiwara for her selfishness before being supported by both Shirogane and Kaguya, the latter whom usually terrifies him.
+He gets abused easily and while normally I hate this in comedy anime, he gets a few bones thrown with a standout scene of him criticizing Fujiwara for her selfishness before being supported by both Shirogane and Kaguya, the latter of whom usually terrifies him.

 And those core four are simply so much fun to watch, even if having the entire ensemble of them is incredibly rare.
-Whether it’s Fujiwara ruining Kaguya’s plans for Shirogane, Kaguya and Shirogane share a small moment of intimacy or Ishigami venting to Shirogane, I just can’t express in words how much have I enjoyed seeing those interactions.
+Whether it’s Fujiwara ruining Kaguya’s plans for Shirogane, Kaguya and Shirogane sharing a small moment of intimacy, or Ishigami venting to Shirogane, I just can’t express in words how much have I enjoyed seeing those interactions.

 The same goes for the supporting cast, which isn’t that big, so the majority of them get enough characterization to make them stand out.